 Add flour, red food coloring, baking powder, and vanilla.
 Stir until well-combined.

-Before pouring the batter, prep a 9×9-inch pan by lining it with a piece of parchment paper long enough to hang over the sides by at least 2 inches.
+Before pouring the red velvet brownie batter, prep a 9×9-inch baking pan by lining it with a piece of parchment paper long enough to hang over the sides by at least 2 inches.
 This will create a sling so you can easily remove the brownies from the pan!
 Lightly grease the parchment with cooking spray.

 Pour the batter in and bake for 40 to 44 minutes, until a toothpick inserted in the center comes out clean with small crumbs.
-Cool completely, then remove from the pan and set aside.
+Let the brownies cool completely, then remove from the pan and set aside.

 cool and frost